freenas/freenas-docs/freenas_account.rst

 Groups
 ------

-The Groups interface allows you to manage UNIX-style groups on the FreeNAS® system.
+The Groups interface provides management of UNIX-style groups on the FreeNAS® system.

-.. note:: if a directory service is running on your network, you do not need to recreate the network's users or groups.
+.. note:: If a directory service is running on the network, it is not necessary to recreate the network's users or groups.
 Instead, import the existing account information into FreeNAS®.
 Refer to :ref:`Directory Service` for details.

-This section describes how to create a group and assign it user accounts.
-The next section will describe how to create user accounts.
+This section describes how to create a group and assign user accounts to it.
+The next section, :ref:`Users`, describes creating user accounts.

-If you click :menuselection:`Groups --> View Groups`, you will see a screen similar to Figure 4.1a.
+Click :menuselection:`Groups --> View Groups`
+to see a screen like Figure 4.1a.

 **Figure 4.1a: FreeNAS® Groups Management**